The Definitive Guide to

 Email attacks today are laser focused and evade traditional detection by targeting human nature.
 Moving beyond mass-phishing and malicious payloads, attackers are now researching their targets before sending socially engineered emails.
 Attackers impersonate trusted parties or take over legitimate email accounts to induce actions that cause financial and data loss.
 Over $26 billion has been lost to business email compromise (BEC) attacks over the last three years according to the FBI.

 Even after deploying a bevy of DLP tools, both direct and lateral data loss are prevalent across organizations today.
 The desire for speed and productivity usually comes at the expense of data privacy and compliance.
-Whether inadvertently or maliciously, employees share PII, PCI, passwords, and confidential data - either with outside parties or laterally across email, messaging, and file-sharing services.
+Whether inadvertently or maliciously, employees share Personally Identifiable Information (PII), Payment Card Information (PCI), passwords, and confidential data – either with outside parties or laterally across email, messaging, and file-sharing services.

 “Over $26 billion has been lost to business email compromise (BEC) attacks over the last three years according to the FBI.”